OCSYT/SlimeTora/README.md

 | About section | Debugging section |
 | ![SlimeTora about section](docs/slimetora_ss_5.png) | ![SlimeTora debugging section](docs/slimetora_ss_6.png) |

-# New features
+# Features
-+ Entire frontend and backend rewrite (with [Bulma](https://bulma.io/) and [haritorax-interpreter](https://github.com/JovannMC/haritorax-interpreter))
-  + The program now has a new UI, the code is cleaner and more maintainable, and should hopefully improve stability/performance.
-+ Package app files with `asar`
-  + No need to extract thousands of files anymore 😅
++ Use of [haritorax-interpreter](https://github.com/JovannMC/haritorax-interpreter) package to process tracker data
 + `Bluetooth` and `GX(6/2)` support (with all at the same time supported)
-  + Welcome elbow tracker users!
 + Set tracker settings per-tracker
-  + Currently in beta and needs more testing
 + Localization support
   + You can help translate the program!
 Clone the repo and make a new file under `/src/static/languages/` with a two-letter language identifier (ending with .json, e.g. `jp.json`)!
 + Linux support
   + This was done as SlimeVR is supported on Linux, and the first time HaritoraX trackers work on Linux!
   + ..however this is not tested at all.
-Please let me know if there are issues.
+Please let us know if there are issues.
 + Tracker visualization
 + Magnetometer statuses
 + Censor tracker serial numbers
-+ Many new ways to debug the program
-+ New SlimeTora logo
++ Debugging options
 + ..and many more improvements coming soon!

 # Known issues